-Ripped, ingrown and embedded claws and toes can lead to a number of infections, including abscess and other severe problems.
+Ripped, ingrown, and embedded claws and toes can lead to different infections, including abscess.
 Removing the dew-claws doesn’t automatically guarantee that the polydactyl toes won’t cause any issues in the future.

 If you own a cat, you should carefully examine its four paws to see if it is polydactyl or not.
 Sometimes the polydactyl genes occur visibly only as a tiny sprout-like particle instead of an actual toe.
 And as such, you can easily miss it if you’re not paying attention.